FilipeMCruz/sensae-console/docs/performance/README.md

 - 100 devices;
 - 1 rule that matches around 10% of the data units sent;
 - Data is sent every second by each device for 100 iterations;

+The `time_lapse` metric indicates the time, in milliseconds, that a notification takes to be processed by the system and sent via websocket.
+The `time_lapse_full` metric indicates the time, in milliseconds, between the arrival of a data unit and the dispatch of a notification via websocket by the system.

+#### Local Test

 The results are: